 Let’s unpack it.

-Guilt Was Probably Used as a Form of Control
+Guilt as a Tool of Control

 You may have been taught (directly or indirectly) that: